-- For the stove version, I usually peel and dice sweet potatoes.
+- Cook sweet potatoes on the stove: I usually peel and dice sweet potatoes.
 You don’t have to peel though because skin contains many nutrients and vitamins but final result will have pieces of skin.
 The smaller you dice sweet potatoes, the faster they will cook.
 And bring sweet potatoes to a boil with water, do not add them to boiling water.

-- Instant Pot sweet potatoes is the easiest method, if you ask me.
-Poke medium size potatoes, place them on a trivet or in a basket, add 1 cup of water to the bottom of pressure cooker and cook on high pressure for 15 minutes.
+- OR Cook sweet potatoes in Instant Pot: Poke medium size potatoes, place them on a trivet or in a basket, add 1 cup of water to the bottom of pressure cooker and cook on high pressure for 15 minutes.
 If you have chubby and large potatoes, cut them in half lengthwise.
 This method is easy on prep but after you have to let potatoes cool down enough to scoop out the flesh.

-- Baked sweet potatoes take 1 hour in 400 degrees F oven.
-Wash potatoes, pierce with a fork and place whole on a baking tray.
-Then scoop out the flesh.
-See why I like to cook mine in Instant Pot?! 🙂
+- OR Bake sweet potatoes: Wash potatoes, pierce with a fork and place whole on a baking tray.
+Bake for 1 hour in 400 degrees F oven.
+And then scoop out the flesh.

-You can mash sweet potatoes with a fork, potato masher, hand mixer, immersion blender or food processor.
+Mash: You can mash sweet potatoes with a fork, potato masher or hand mixer.
 We love creamy with tiny pieces mash regular potato masher produces.
-I would say, food processor make the creamiest mashed potatoes.

 Unlike white potatoes with a lot of starch that are not recommended to blend due to glue like consistency, sweet potatoes can be mashed with an immersion blender or food processor.
 They are very low in starch.